Mexico national team vs. United States: Depth on display as El Tri cruises past U.S | Goal.com

 Either one could easily be part of Mexico's best XI.
 The talent that didn't take part - Wolves forward Raul Jimenez, Lozano, Ajax midfielder Edson Alvarez, Tigres center back Carlos Salcedo, America goalkeeper Guillermo Ochoa - also is plenty impressive.

 Not only is Mexico playing well, it's getting better.
 That was Martino's biggest takeaway from the contest.
 His players are better understanding how the press works.
-When the press gets broken playters are making the right moves to recover.
-They're makign good decisions when they're on the ball.
+When the press gets broken players are making the right moves to recover.
+They're making good decisions when they're on the ball.
 Those are signs of progress.

 "I think the good of all this is that every time we get together the team shows some level of growth," he said after the match.
 "You don’t win a title in these games, but they do have value in growing in the function, in winning - with players always wanting to keep the mood high, to not lose.